linode/apl-core/README.md

 ## 3. Deployment

-It is preferred that deployment is done from the values repo, as it is tied to a cluster, and thus can do least damage.
+It is preferred that deployment is done from the values repo, as it is tied to a values repo, and thus can do least damage.
 When you feel that you are in control and want fast iteration you can connect to a values repo directly by exporting `ENV_DIR`.
 It is mandatory and won't work without it.
 The CLI will also check that you are targeting `kubectl`'s `current-context` as a failsafe mechanism.

 To deploy everything in the stack: